Hart: I was fairly concerned when Guardiola arrived at Man City | Goal.com

 "I realised he needed to make his stamp at City.
 He had a direction he wanted to go and he’s not exactly struggled since, has he?”

-Since leaving the Etihad, Hart has played for Torino, West Ham and Burnley but the now 33-year-old has struggled to recapture his best form.
+Since leaving the Etihad, Hart has played for Torino, West Ham and Burnley but the now 33-year-old has failed to recapture his best form.

 Having struggled to secure game time this season under Sean Dyche before the coronavirus pandemic struck, Hart's desire to play on has only been strengthened.